mco-gh/mco.dev/content/post/data/shortlink.md

 <img src="/img/mco.fyi.png" width="400" height="400" style="display:block; margin:auto">

 In case you're wondering, that cute guy is Meiko.
-Whenever you visit a short link at mco.fyi/something, his job is to go fetch the long version and return it to your browser.
+Whenever you visit a short link at `mco.fyi/something`, his job is to go fetch the long version and return it to your browser.
 Thanks to Google and Meiko, my short link service is SIMPLE _and_ useful.
-If you'd like to try this code for yourself, it's all available in on [Github](https://github.com/marcacohen/mco.fyi).
-Also, here's the [slide version](https://mco.fyi/links) of this story.
+If you'd like to try this code for yourself, it's available on [Github](https://github.com/marcacohen/mco.fyi) and here's a [slide version](https://mco.fyi/links) of this story.